|Dan Margalit --- About --- CV --- Team --- Research --- Books --- Teaching --- REU --- Outreach|

 About MeI am a Professor in the School of Mathematics at Georgia Institute of Technology.
 A long time ago I attended Mount Olive High School in Flanders, New Jersey.
 I was an undergraduate at Brown University, where I worked with Thomas Banchoff.
 I graduated with a Ph.D. from the University of Chicago in 2003.
 My thesis advisor was Benson Farb.
 I did an NSF postdoc at the University of Utah with Mladen Bestvina from 2003 to 2008.
 I then spent two years as an Assistant Professor at Tufts University before taking my current job.
 I received an NSF Career Award and a Sloan Fellowship, and was the inaugural recipient of the Leddy Family Faculty Fellowship at Georgia Tech.
+I received the 2021 Levi Conant Prize from the AMS for my article about the mathematics of Joan Birman.
 For more on my career, see my Curriculum Vita or this interview.

 My research is in the intersection of low-dimensional topology and geometric group theory.
 I am mainly interested in mapping class groups of surfaces, or, the study of surfaces and their symmetries.
 This subject is exciting because it connects to - and uses ideas from - many areas of mathematics, including surface bundles, dynamics, representation theory, number theory, hyperbolic geometry, Teichmuller theory, and algebraic geometry.

 Surfaces and their symmetriesA surface is a two-dimensional shape.
 Here are some:

 There are lots of symmetries that are easy to find: the sphere and the torus have infinitely many rotational symmetries.
 The double torus and the triple torus also admit rotational symmetries, but only finitely many.
 For instance the double torus admits a rotation by π and the triple torus admits a rotation by 2π/3.